cddesja/ixis_technical_challenge/README.md

 * Run `tar_make()` to create all the output which will be saved in `_targets/objects`.
 These objects be read with `tar_read()`.

-* The `function.R` has all the hard work and is well documented.
+* The `R/function.R` has all the hard work and is well documented.

 * The presentation is available at https://cddesja.github.io/ixis_technical_challenge.
 A PDF of this presentation is available in `presentation.pdf`.